Walter Friedensburg

 Karl Walter Friedensburg (6 March 1855 in Hamburg – 19 February 1938 in Wernigerode) was a German historian and archivist.

 He studied history at the Universities of Göttingen and Breslau, obtaining his habilitation at the University of Marburg in 1878.
-From 1880 he served as an archivist in Marburg, later working as a university lecturer in Marburg and Göttingen.
-From 1888 to 1901 he was associated with the Deutsches Historisches Institut Rom (German Historical Institute in Rome).
+In 1880, he served as an archivist in Marburg, later working as a university lecturer in Marburg and Göttingen.
+From 1888 to 1901, he was associated with the Deutsches Historisches Institut Rom (German Historical Institute in Rome).

-In 1901 he was appointed director of the Staatsarchiv Stettin (National Archives in Stettin), and in 1913 succeeded Georg Winter (1856–1912) as director of the State Archives of Magdeburg.
-Here he was co-author of Geschichte des Staatsarchiv Magdeburg (History of the State Archives of Magdeburg).
+In 1901, he was appointed director of the Staatsarchiv Stettin (National Archives in Stettin), and in 1913 succeeded Georg Winter (1856–1912) as director of the State Archives of Magdeburg.
+Here, he became the co-author of Geschichte des Staatsarchiv Magdeburg (History of the State Archives of Magdeburg).
 He entered into retirement in 1923, relocating to Wernigerode during the following year.

-From 1913 he was a member of the Historischen Kommission für die Provinz Sachsen und für Anhalt (Historical Commission for the Province of Saxony and for Anhalt), serving as its chairman in 1922–23.
+From 1913, he was a member of the Historischen Kommission für die Provinz Sachsen und für Anhalt (Historical Commission for the Province of Saxony and for Anhalt), serving as its chairman in 1922–23.